melody-sylvestre/iot-devices-management-app/README.md

 I used unit tests to thoroughly test any possible outcome for each of the endpoints.
 I did not implement integration tests due to time constraints, but they could be a future addition to the QA process, as they allow to test the interactions between the database and the API.

-I used `console.log` for the logging for simplicity, but if this API was to be deployed on the cloud (e.g. Google Cloud Platform), I would have used a dedicated logging library such as [winston](https://github.com/winstonjs/winston).
+I used `console.log` for the logging for simplicity, but if this API was to be deployed on the cloud (e.g. Google Cloud Platform), I would use a dedicated logging library such as [winston](https://github.com/winstonjs/winston).
 It provides several levels of logging and tools to correlate log entries, which allows for more efficient monitoring of a service.

 The data returned by the API endpoints are all of the same type: `null`, `Device` or `Array<Device>`.
 This makes the endpoints easy to use by a frontend app.
 Future work could include adding an Open API Schema endpoint.
-It consist of adding an endpoint from which the types of the API responses can be queried.
+It consist in adding an endpoint from which the types of the API responses can be queried.
 They can then be used by the frontend app, which ensures data types consistency across the stack.

 ## Prerequisites